 Funnily enough, even the inspector panel looks oddly similar.
 I prefer Figma’s inspector panel.
 It gives all options and features slightly more room, which is easier on the eye.

 If I had to choose, I would pick Figma over Sketch.
 However, I want to mention that it is too close to call in terms of features.

 Figma vs Sketch

 With all important categories out of the way, it is time to answer the Figma vs Sketch question.
 Figma is a web-based application you can use anywhere.
 Sketch, on the other hand, is a native macOS application.
 Figma is, especially with its free version, more accessible to new designers.

 |Pricing||$99 annually or $9 per month||$144 annually of $15 per month|

 |Performance||Native MacOS support||Web-based|

 |Availability||Mac only||Every device with a browser|

-Choosing between Figma and Sketch can be hard.
-We wrote about the cold hard facts to help you decide.
-However, we believe that it would be best for your position as a designer to be able to use both tools.
+Choosing between Figma and Sketch can be challenging.
+Both are fantastic design tools!
+I wrote about the cold hard facts to help you pick one.
+However, I also believe that it would be best for your position as a designer to be able to use both tools.